 KiCad writes all files in human readable ASCII.
 This makes manipulation by hand and scripting very easy.
 The following is a listing on what the different files are used for.

 .kicad_wks file formats

-specified in this PDF (click on "download file").
-The other file format documentation is Work In Progress.
+specified in this legacy PDF documentation .
+Newer file format documentation is a Work In Progress.

 .pro: project file.
 Holds parameters that apply to the entire project (schematic and PCB layout).